SteelCompendium/compendium/docs/Rules/Ancestries/Wode Elf.md

 The elves were tall, taller than an adult human, but seemed always to crouch as soon as they stopped moving.
 Their eyes were unsettling, widely spaced and huge.
 But it was their ears, long and tall and twisting and set with great scoops to catch all sound, that marked them as elves of the wode.

 "Admittedly, though, most terrans regret the experience."
-The voice they had heard called out again—from above.
+The voice they had heard called out again-from above.
 The children looked up and now saw a wode elf with long, furry, twisting ears and nut-brown skin smiling down at them.
 They wore a brightly colored outfit.
 The children watched the elf leap lightly from branch to lower branch until finally landing with a flourish on the forest floor before them.

 "*Consort!*" An elf before them spoke in Yllyric as he stood from his crouch and bowed. "*We have been tracking these since they entered the wode.*"